Dans-labs/dariah/docs/Tests.md

 If the pragmatics is wrong, the app will show sluggish behaviour.
-For example, if you have a big list on the screen, and there are many occurrences where a new state is semantically equal, but wrapped in a fresh object, all list items will be rendered twice, or, foour times, or eight times, depending on the cascades of actions that are being triggered by these spurious state changes.
+For example, if you have a big list on the screen, and there are many occurrences where a new state is semantically equal, but wrapped in a fresh object, all list items will be rendered twice, or, four times, or eight times, depending on the cascades of actions that are being triggered by these spurious state changes.